OzlemKlc/API-Gateway/README.md

 This project is an example of applying the API Gateway design pattern.
 API Gateway allows clients to access services offered by multiple microservices from a single point.
 In this example, an API Gateway application has been created that manages payments for college students.

+API Gateway is a middleware used to manage and control API traffic of an application or microservices in a system.
+API Gateway provides a number of benefits:

+1. **Provides a Single Entry Point:** Provides a single entry point to access services offered by multiple microservices.
+This allows clients to access the application without having to manage a complex structure.

+2. **Protocol Conversion:** API Gateway can convert different communication protocols used between different client applications or different microservices.
+For example, it can convert HTTP requests to WebSocket requests.

+3. **Security and Authentication:** API Gateway can verify incoming requests and perform authorization checks.
+For authentication, it can support standard authentication mechanisms such as OAuth, JWT.

+4. **Monitoring and Analysis:** It can monitor, record and analyze all incoming and outgoing API traffic.
+This makes it easy to monitor and improve the application's performance and security.

+5. **Caching and Acceleration:** Can cache frequently used requests and speed up repeated requests.
+This improves the application's performance and reduces network traffic.

+6. **Filtering and Transformation:** It can filter and transform incoming requests.
+For example, it can convert incoming data into a suitable format or block unwanted requests.

+7. **Load Balancing:** API Gateway can distribute incoming requests across multiple microservices and balances the load.
+This increases the scalability of the application and allows it to better respond to high user traffic.

+API Gateway is particularly useful when used with microservices architecture because it provides a single point of access to manage and control traffic across a complex system.
+This simplifies the development process while increasing the security, performance and scalability of the application.

 ## Beginning

 To start the project, follow these steps: